mozilla/infosec.mozilla.org/docs/guidelines/key_management.md

 # Algorithms by security levels

 This section organizes algorithms and key sizes by rating (modern, intermediate, old) for a given validity period.
-Regardless of the rating choosen, we do recommend prefering 2 years keys with a reliable key rotation instead of trying to keep key material for long periods of time.
+Regardless of the rating chosen, we do recommend preferring 2 years keys with a reliable key rotation instead of trying to keep key material for long periods of time.
 This allow for faster operational reaction time when new algorithm weaknesses are discovered.

 ## Recommended - generally valid for up to 10 years (default)